 3 teaspoons fish sauce, or 2 tablespoons soy sauce or tamari

 1 teaspoon sugar

 For the Soup:

 Place all curry sauce ingredients together in a food processor or blender.
 Blend well to create a fragrant Thai yellow curry sauce.
 Alternatively, you can simply mince everything well and combine together in a bowl.

-Rub the bottom of a wok or medium-size pot with a little vegetable oil, then pour in the curry sauce.
-Add 1/2 cup water, plus the lime leaves, stirring to incorporate.
+Add vegetable oil to a wok or medium-sized pot, then pour in curry sauce.
+Add 1/2 cup water, plus lime leaves, stirring to incorporate.
 Place over medium-high heat and bring to a boil.

-Cover the curry and allow to simmer 8 to 10 minutes, or until the vegetables are soft enough to poke through with a fork.
+Cover curry and allow to simmer 8 to 10 minutes, or until vegetables are soft enough to poke through with a fork.

-Transfer the curry into a serving dish, or into individual bowls.
-Drizzle over the remaining 1/4 can of coconut milk, and top with a final sprinkling of fresh coriander or basil.
-Fresh-cut red chili can also be sprinkled over.
+Transfer curry into a serving dish or into individual bowls.
+Drizzle remaining 1/4 can of coconut milk over and top with a final sprinkling of fresh cilantro or basil.
+Fresh cut red chile can also be sprinkled over.
 Serve with Thai jasmine rice.